Setsuko Thurlow

 Setsuko Thurlow (サーロー 節子, Sārō Setsuko), born Setsuko Nakamura (中村 節子, Nakamura Setsuko), is a Japanese–Canadian nuclear disarmament campaigner and Hibakusha who survived the atomic bombing of Hiroshima on 6 August 1945.
 She is mostly known throughout the world for being a leading figure of the International Campaign to Abolish Nuclear weapons (ICAN) and to have given the acceptance speech for its reception of the 2017 Nobel Peace Prize.

 Early life

 Setsuko Thurlow was born in Hiroshima Kojin-machi (today suburb of Minami) in 1932, the youngest of seven children.
 She comes from a comfortable background.
 As the youngest, Setsuko's siblings were older and all left the family home, leaving her to live with her parents alone.

 In 1944, she entered in the girls-only Hiroshima Jogakuin high school.
-Three weeks before the bomb, Setsuko was selected to participate in a student state program to decode American military communications as an assistant.
+Three weeks before the bombing, Setsuko was selected to participate in a student state program to decode American military communications as an assistant.